Robby Anderson Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Recent Performances

-- Against the Giants last week, Anderson was targeted nine times and racked up 14 yards on three receptions.
+- Against the Giants last week, Anderson was targeted nine times and picked up 14 yards on three receptions.

-- Over his last three games, Anderson's eight catches (on 27 targets) have led to 55 receiving yards (18.3 per game) and one touchdown.
+- Over his last three games, Anderson has caught eight passes on 27 targets for 55 yards and one touchdown, averaging 18.3 yards per game.

 Anderson's Carolina Teammates